Accounts Payable Frequently Asked Questions

 The goods and services have been received and the invoice has been sent.
 Do I need to do anything else to ensure prompt payment?

 Yes, receipts must be created after the goods or services are received and match (or exceed) the invoice amount being submitted.
 Please remember to “receive the item” in GMS to trigger the payment of the invoice.

 The vendor that I am using is registered in GMS as a university supplier, can I pay the invoice with my ProCard?

 No, invoices from registered suppliers should be paid via a direct payment from the University with an approved requisition (REQ) and Purchase Order.
 This will minimize the likelihood of a duplicate payment and overpayment to the supplier.
 The University ProCard should be used for small dollar, point of sale and online transactions that do not necessarily require financial approval up front.

 What causes a match exception in GMS?

-A match exception occurs the result of an invoiced amount and a received amount not matching.
+A match exception occurs when the invoiced amount and the received amount do not match in GMS or the receipt has not been created.
 In most cases, the match exception can be resolved by creating a receipt in GMS.
 Clearing the match is required for a payment to be approved and initiated from the system.